Neelpatel1604/Neelpatel1604/README.md

 - 👋 Hi, I’m Neelpatel
 - 🌍 Checkout [My Website](https://neelbuilds.com/)
 - 👀 I’m interested in building and deploying products
-- 🌱 I’m currently learning AWS Cloud Automation
+- 🌱 I’m currently learning AWS Cloud Automation / AI Infra
 - 💞️ I’m looking to collaborate on any of the tech projects, open to learn and explore
 - 📫 How to reach me?- Just email me on neelvp2004@gmail.com
 - ⚡ Fun fact: In free time listening "All-In Podcast".